 - Danny Rusteen – OptimizeMyBnB – Danny helps hosts and managers optimize their business to generate more income.
 Highly actionable information that’ll supercharge your operations.

 - Jasper Ribbers and Eric Moeller – Overnight Success – Two huge personalities in our industry.
 They teach managers how to scale their operations for long-term growth and are the men behind the Airbnb Profit Club Facebook group.

-- Heather Bayer – Cottage Blogger – Heather is an important voice in our industry because she’s also still involved in vacation rental operations.
+- Heather Bayer – Vacation Rental Formula – Heather is an important voice in our industry because she’s also still involved in vacation rental operations.

 Depending on your area of interest, you can also look at the software companies that address the process you’re interested in.
 So for example, if you want to stay ahead of trends in pricing and revenue, start following companies like DPGO, PriceLabs, Wheelhouse, Beyond, etc.

 Bonus: Join ASTRHO’s network

 Many in the industry have heard of the Vacation Rental Management Association (VRMA).
 But the VRMA is primarily for property managers.
 The counterpart to VRMA is the Association for Short-Term Rental Homeowners (ASTRHO).
 It’s free to join, and you don’t need an extensive portfolio to join (as little as one property).